sahil-malhotra/cdc-pattern/README.md

 );
 ```

-Insert some records in the brands table:
+Insert and update some records in the brands table:

 ```sql
 INSERT INTO brands VALUES(1, 'Brand Name 1');